 I remember growing up, my mom would have Santa poster that we would glue cotton balls on his beard every evening before bed, starting December 1st.
 That was our Christmas countdown growing up.
 We had so much fun counting down the days till Santa came to visit us.
 Now that my youngest is three, I want to start having a countdown of our own.

 The countdown I made was easy to make and is something you can use year after year.
 The kids can help make the number change every evening just before bed.
-It will also be a great way of teaching how to count backwards.
+It will also be a great way of teaching how to count backward.

 Here is what you will need: